sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 ### Update BankingDataService to include vector search

+1. In VS Code, navigate to the **/Services** folder.
-In your IDE, within the '\Services' folder navigate to the **BankingDataService.cs** file.
+1. Open the the **BankingDataService.cs** file.

-in the constructor of the class search for **//To DO: Add vector search initialization code here** and replace  with the below code
+1. In the constructor of the class search for **//To DO: Add vector search initialization code here**.
+1. Replace with the below code.

 ```csharp
       DefaultAzureCredential credential;